 Net student tuition and fees, and grants and contracts are the next largest revenues.
-Private support from endowment spending and gifts combined provides about 12 percent of the University's funding.
+Private support from endowment spending and gifts combined provides about 11 percent of the University's funding.
 State appropriations accounts for just 5 percent of funding for operations.
 With ongoing economic pressures on state revenues and increasing consideration of affordability, funding from private sources continues to be vitally important to the University's operations.

 The University measures its performance both for the University as a whole and for the University without its Medical Center and other clinical activities.
-A clearer picture of the academic and research mission revenue stream emerges when the Medical Center's data are excluded, as presented to the right.
+A clearer picture of the academic and research mission revenue stream emerges when the Medical Center's data are excluded, as presented below.
 Net tuition and fees make up more than one-third of the operating revenues for the Academic Division and Wise.
-Contributing a combined 22.5 percent, private support in the form of endowment spending distribution and gifts has been, and will continue to be, essential to maintaining the University's academic excellence.
-External research support from grants and contracts makes up another 20 percent of operational funding.
+Contributing a combined 21 percent, private support in the form of endowment spending distribution and gifts has been, and will continue to be, essential to maintaining the University's academic excellence.
+External research support from grants and contracts makes up another 21 percent of operational funding.

-ACADEMIC AND WISE REVENUES AND OTHER SOURCES OF OPERATIONAL FUNDING
+ACADEMIC AND WISE REVENUES AND OTHER